kinotio/mine/README.md

 $ infisical run --env=dev --watch --recursive -- pnpm dev
 ```

-Or, if you don't have access to our Infisical, you can set all the environment variables from the `.env.Export` file to your `.env` file by creating a new `.env` file in the root directory, and then running these following commands:
+Or, if you don't have access to our Infisical, you can set all the environment variables from the `.env.example` file to your `.env` file by creating a new `.env` file in the root directory, and then running these following commands:

 Run database migration by executing the following command: